 "What if the estimate is wrong?"

 AI generates a draft estimate.
 You review it before it goes to the customer.
 If something needs adjusting — a different material, a higher labor estimate for difficult access, an additional line item — you can edit it in seconds.
-The AI does 90% of the work.
-You apply the final 10% of professional judgment.
+The AI does the heavy lifting.
+You apply your professional judgment.

 "Is my data safe?"